dotnet/csharplang/proposals/target-typed-new.md

 Given a target type `T`, the type `T0` is `T`'s underlying type if `T` is an instance of `System.Nullable`.
 Otherwise `T0` is `T`.
 The meaning of a *target_typed_new* expression that is converted to the type `T` is the same as the meaning of a corresponding *object_creation_expression* that specifies `T0` as the type.

+It is a compile-time error if a *target_typed_new* is used as an operand of a unary or binary operator.

 > **Open Issue:** should we allow delegates and tuples as the target-type?

 The above rules include delegates (a reference type) and tuples (a struct type).
 Although both types are constructible, if the type is inferable, an anonymous function or a tuple literal can already be used.